Ka Papahana Kaiapuni (KPK)

 Ka Papahana Kaiapuni goals focus on the development of a Kaiapuni lens connecting future generations with Hawaiian ways of knowing and being.
 At urging of parents concerned with the need to extend Hawaiian language education for their keiki matriculating from the Pūnana Leo Hawaiian language immersion private preschools, HIDOE began implementation of the HLIP pilot programs at Waiau & Keaukaha Elementary Schools in SY 1987-88.

 Since then, the Hawaiian Language Immersion Program has grown, providing families with a Hawaiian language option for K-12 public education.
 Currently, there are 15 HIDOE sites under the jurisdiction of the Superintendent and 6 Charter School sites under the jurisdiction of the BOE (see school listings).
 Through various models of Hawaiian immersion education at elementary, middle and high schools, 5 of the 8 major islands are able to provide a K-12 immersion experience.

 The success of HLIP language revitalization is known globally.
 Other native peoples throughout the nation, as well as the world, seek out program educators to share their expertise through school visitations, conference invitations, and various venues.

 The Office of Hawaiian Education recognizes its partnerships, commitment, and responsibility to the betterment and advocacy of the Hawaiian Language Immersion Program.
 A more detailed orientation to the program can be found by downloading the Foundational and Administrative Framework for Kaiapuni Education (FAFKE).
-In addition, click on the following link to review the current strategic plan for the ʻAha Kauleo (ʻAKL) as a way to understand the community driven priorities starting in July of 2013.
+In addition, click on the following link to review the current strategic plan for the ʻAha Kauleo (ʻAKL) as a way to understand the community driven priorities that started in July 2013.